google/slo-generator/docs/providers/datadog.md

 ## Exporter

-The `Datadog` exporter pushes metrics to the Datadog API.
+The `Datadog` exporter pushes SLO metrics to the Datadog API.

 **Example config:**